 Shred the pork and stir it together with the onions.
 Serve the onion/pork mixture over toasted bread and top with cheese.
 Don’t forget to put it in an oven-safe pan or skillet.
 Toasting the cheese under the broiler before serving is well-worth the bit of extra time.

-Weight Watchers Info.: 4 ounces of the pork/onion mixture is 2 SmartPoints; same points under the new Freestyle plan.
+WW Freestyle Info.: 4 ounces of the pork/onion mixture is 2 points; same points.
 Remember to calculate your bread & cheese selections.